buffer/thug/doc/sources/build.txt

 Google V8/PyV8
 ^^^^^^^^^^^^^^

-Google V8 is Google’s open source JavaScript engine.
+Google V8 is Google's open source JavaScript engine.
 V8 is written in C++ and is used in Google Chrome, the open source browser from Google.
 V8 implements ECMAScript as specified in ECMA-262, 3rd edition, and runs on Windows XP and Vista, Mac OS X 10.5 (Leopard), and Linux systems that use IA-32 or ARM processors.
 V8 can run standalone,